 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been reviewed, approved or otherwise endorsed by the credit card issuer.
 This site may be compensated through a credit card issuer partnership.

 Updated on Saturday, August 1, 2020

-Secured credit cards are used as a tool to build credit history from scratch or put positive information on a credit report after negative incidents such as bankruptcy, missed debt payments or accounts in collections.
+Secured credit cards are used as a tool to build a credit history from scratch or put positive information on a credit report after negative incidents such as bankruptcy, missed debt payments or accounts in collections.
 By feeding positive information into a credit report, you can improve a credit score, which is essential for getting the best financial products on the market.

 In order to be eligible for a secured credit card, you must provide a minimum deposit.
 This deposit typically serves as your line of available credit, but in some cases your line of credit may be higher.
 Plenty of secured cards require rather hefty minimum deposits of $300 or more, which may be prohibitive for many Americans living paycheck-to-paycheck.